Game developers

 The Albanese Labor Government has proposed a Digital Games Tax Offset (DGTO) of 30%, encouraging the growth of the digital games industry in Australia.
 Learn more about the DGTO and how it will create more jobs and international competitiveness.

-Legal issues in software support agreements
+Legal concerns in software support agreements

 Software developers must consider tech and product support services when taking software to market, such as differences between technical and product support, supported and non-supported items, and differences between installed and hosted software support agreements.